maryjng/origins-market-tracker/README.md

 # origins-market-tracker

-Tools used:  Python/Flask, PostgreSQL, SQLAlchemy, Jinja, RESTful API, HTML, CSS
+Tools used:  Python/Flask, PostgreSQL, SQLAlchemy, Jinja, API, HTML, CSS

-The API is for the market of a private server for an online game, Ragnarok Online.
-The goal is to present in-game vending/buying market prices for items, including accumulated historical prices to document changes in price.
+The API utilized is for the market of a private server for an online game, Ragnarok Online.
+The goal is to present in-game vending/buying market prices for items, including accumulated historical prices for customizable user accessibility.

 Players looking to buy or sell specific items and/or track an item’s value will use the site.
 There are about 1400+ active players that login to the game’s server each day, plus around 1500 vending shops set-up.
 There is no auction house and the existing in-game commands for searching the market lack certain functionality and accessibility.